 Sasol Mining has invested R58 million in Social and Labour Plan (SLP), Local Economic Development projects consisting of infrastructure development initiatives targeting Greylingstad and Nthoroane which ultimately benefit the broader community of Dipaleseng.
 The projects cover a five (5) year period commencing in 2020 and ending in 2025.
 The project entails the formalization of 1500 sites on Zenzele Township into a proclaimed township and the installation of reticulated services for the 1500 sites to benefit residents of the township.
 The project is still not implemented due to the legal ownership of the land that is currently registered with Sizanani Communal Property Association.
 The municipality has through a Council resolution requested the Department of Human Settlements to procure the land on its behalf to enable the installation of services.

 Table 37: SASOL/DLM PROJECTS

 Local Formalisation of 2020-2025 R58 000 000 Multi-year Project.
-Economic Development Zenzele Township.
-Provision of sewer Project in progress reticulation in Nthoroane/Willemsd al/Greylingstad TOTAL R58 000 000
+Economic Zenzele Township.
+Project in progress Development Provision of sewer reticulation in Nthoroane/Willemsdal/ Greylingstad Project in progress TOTAL R58 000 000